qualityshepherd/brine/posts/the_steep_mage.md

 A robed figure sits on a stool near the monument, porcelain tea service arranged _just so_ on a headstone. **The Steep Mage** sips from fine bone china while his gravediggers work, their spades biting into consecrated earth.

+The cemetery's Sentinel Crows have betrayed him.
 He will have company this night. **The Burning Faith** come to purge the site. **Veshra descendants** are here for their inheritance.
 And breaking the seal on Lady Veshra's coffin releases the **Grief Wraiths**, who do not discriminate.

 ### Factions